G6PD testing

 G6PD testing is required for countries to be able to roll-out tafenoquine, a new, more effective treatment for P. vivax malaria.

-Impact to date
+Impact

-By the end of 2022:
+By the end of the agreement:

-additional people on superior treatment
+additional people on any treatment

 malaria relapses averted

-savings for procurers
+saved for procurers

 The product